arrow-kt/arrow-meta/docs/docs/setup.md

 It will be necessary to restart the IDE to finish the installation.

-### Λrrow Meta IDE Plugin: installation from a private repository
+### Λrrow Meta IDE Plugin: installation from a custom plugin repository

 There are two custom plugin repositories according to the correspondent version: